-BACKGROUND: After voters rejected a peace agreement with Marxist Armed Revolutionary Forces of Colombia (FARC) rebels in 2016, the government approved the agreement without a vote in 2017.
-As a result of the agreement, various paramilitary groups in rural areas in the north and west of this South American republic have grown more active and violent.
+OVERVIEW: Many Christians in Colombia are taking great risks to share the gospel with those living in some of the most dangerous places for Christians on earth.
+Taking the gospel to these hostile areas often results in persecution from armed guerrillas and paramilitary forces.
+After voters rejected a peace agreement with the Marxist Armed Revolutionary Forces of Colombia (FARC) rebels in 2016, the government approved an agreement with the insurgents without public approval in 2017.
+Because of the agreement, various paramilitary groups in rural areas in the north and west have grown more active and violent.

-WHAT IT MEANS TO BE A CHRISTIAN IN COLOMBIA: Pastors in Red Zones, areas governed by militant groups rather than the government, say the peace treaty exists in name only.
-While the guerrillas may have taken off their uniforms, they continue to oppress Colombians and remain involved in the drug trade.
-Christians are targeted because they don’t support the guerrillas or paramilitary groups.
-In order to worship or travel, Christians in Red Zones must have permission from whichever group is currently in charge.
-Travel is dangerous.
-Rebel and paramilitary groups often demand money from churches and pastors, and those who don’t pay may be killed.
+WHAT IT MEANS TO FOLLOW CHRIST IN COLOMBIA: Pastors in Colombia’s “red zones” (areas controlled by militant groups rather than the government) say the 2017 peace treaty with the Marxist guerrillas exists in name only.
+While the guerrillas may have taken off their uniforms, they continue to oppress Christians and remain involved in the drug trade.
+Christians are targeted because obedience to God’s Word will not allow them to join the violent factions (guerrillas or paramilitary groups) in their areas.
+In order to worship or travel, Christians in red zones must have permission from whichever group is currently in charge.
+Worship, evangelism and travel are dangerous.

-ACCESS TO BIBLES: Bibles are available throughout Colombia, but the remoteness and difficult terrain, poor security and lack of public transportation make it difficult for Christians in Red Zones to obtain Bibles.
-In addition, many cannot afford them.
+ACCESS TO BIBLES: Bibles are available in the cities, but the remoteness and difficult terrain, poor security and lack of public transportation make it difficult for Christians in Red Zones to obtain Bibles.

-VOM WORK: VOM distributes Bibles, including children’s Bibles, in Colombia.
-We also support front-line workers with various ministry tools and respond to violent persecution in the Red Zones.
+VOM WORK: VOM support front-line workers with ministry tools and responds to violent persecution in the Red Zones.